HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-5 Antenna Safety.md

 > - Always wear an approved climbing harness
 > - Have a helper or observer present.

-1. **Never Climb Alone**: *It is never safe to climb a tower without a helper or observer*. {{< link id="T0B03" >}} Your ground crew isn't just there to hand you tools—they're your safety net.
+1. **Never Climb Alone**: *It is never safe to climb a tower without a helper or observer*. {{< link id="T0B03" >}} Your ground crew isn't just there to hand you tools — they're your safety net.
 They can call for help in an emergency, guide you through difficult maneuvers, and keep an eye on changing conditions like approaching weather.

 2. **Proper Equipment is Non-Negotiable**: When climbing a tower, you must *have sufficient training on safe tower climbing techniques*, *use appropriate tie-off* to the tower at all times, and *always wear an approved climbing harness*.
 This isn't the place to cut corners or improvise.